sodiboo/niri-flake/docs.md

 - type: `signed integer`
 - default: `24`

+The size of the cursor in logical pixels.

+This will also set the XCURSOR_SIZE environment variable for all spawned processes.

 <!-- sorting key: programs.niri.settings.h.cursor.theme -->
 ## `programs.niri.settings.cursor.theme`
 - type: `string`
 - default: `"default"`

+The name of the xcursor theme to use.

+This will also set the XCURSOR_THEME environment variable for all spawned processes.

 <!-- sorting key: programs.niri.settings.i.layout.border -->